sirius2k/springboot-gentelella/readme.md

 ## Synopsis
 This project is gentelella admin template project which uses spring boot and handlebars template.
 You can use this project as a boiler plate project for SpringBoot 2.x admin template.

+## Gentelella Theme Demo
+You can view the Demo of Gentelella Theme here: https://colorlib.com/polygon/gentelella/index.html

 ## Installation
 You can run this demo with the following command.